nisrulz/android-tips-tricks/Readme.md

 	![Image](.github/img/selectiverun.gif)

 + **Did you get one of these Google Play Developer Policy Violation Emails?
 Worry not, generate a Privacy Policy for your android app** [[Ref ink]](https://medium.com/@ali.muzaffar/did-you-get-one-of-these-google-play-developer-policy-violation-emails-6c529ceb082d#.f10upj3fy)
+    + Take a look at [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/), a web app to generate a generic privacy policy for your app.

 + **Define a variable at build time**
   In your `build.gradle`